Koushikphy/PESMan/README.md

 ### Notes for H3 system:
 1. The calculation is done in two steps/template.
-First is the multi which is one done sequencially for each one of the geoemtry.
+First is the multi which is one done sequencially/parallely for each one of the geoemtry.
 The other one does mrci-ddr together in one template, this is done in parallelly for multiple geometry.
 2. In multi case only the concerned geometry file is created while in mrci-ddr case 4 additional geometry are also created for the ddr nact.
 The values of dphi/dtheta, for simplicity, __are hard coded in the geometry file and in the template__.
 3. The RunManager itself parses the multi energy files, to parse and save the nact and mrci data run the readresult script.